evansbenj/Ideas_for_Jade.md/2025_bamCoverage.md

 #head(my_df)
 #dim(my_df)

-# loop through each sample and make a wide format df
+# loop through each sample and correct merged rows
 for (sample in sample_vector){
   # sample <- "female_allo_17A7"
   #sample <- "male_allo_18AF"
   a <- read.table(paste(eval(sample),"_sorted_rg.bam_RPKMnorm_bamCoverage_10kb.bw", sep=""))
   #a$sample <- eval(sample)
   colnames(a) <- c("contig","start","stop",paste(eval(sample),"_depth", sep=""))

-  # broken below ----
   # here need to find places where consecutive bins have the same number of reads overlapping, because they will be merged.
   # for example: male_allo_18AF_sorted_rg.bam_RPKMnorm_bamCoverage_10kb.bw:tig00000003	20000	40000	0.0394696
   # Create an empty tibble to store the new data